Italian literature: Boccaccio

 Giovanni Boccaccio had the same enthusiastic love of antiquity and the same worship for the new Italian literature as Petrarch.
 He was the first to put together a Latin translation of the Iliad and, in 1375, the Odyssey.
-His classical learning was shown in the work De genealogia deorum, in which he enumerates the gods according to genealogical trees from the various authors who wrote about the pagan divinities.
-The Genealogia deorum is, as A. H. Heeren said, an encyclopaedia of mythological knowledge; and it was the precursor of the humanist movement of the 15th century.
+His classical learning was shown in the work De genealogia deorum; as A. H. Heeren said, it is an encyclopaedia of mythological knowledge; and it was the precursor of the humanist movement of the 15th century.
 Boccaccio was also the first historian of women in his De mulieribus claris, and the first to tell the story of the great unfortunates in his De casibus virorum illustrium.
-He continued and perfected former geographical investigations in his interesting book De montibus, silvis, fontibus, lacubus, fluminibus, stagnis, et paludibus, et de nominibus maris, for which he made use of Vibius Sequester.
-Of his Italian works, his lyrics do not come anywhere near to the perfection of Petrarch's.
-His narrative poetry is better.
+He continued and perfected former geographical investigations in his De montibus, silvis, fontibus, lacubus, fluminibus, stagnis, et paludibus, et de nominibus maris, for which he made use of Vibius Sequester.

 He did not invent the octave stanza, but was the first to use it in a work of length and artistic merit, his Teseide, the oldest Italian romantic poem.
 The Filostrato relates the loves of Troiolo and Griseida (Troilus and Cressida).
-It may be that Boccaccio knew the French poem of the Trojan war by Benoit de Sainte-More; but the interest of his poem lies in the analysis of the passion of love.
 The Ninfale fiesolano tells the love story of the nymph Mesola and the shepherd Africo.
-The Amorosa Visione, a poem in triplets, doubtless owed its origin to the Divina Commedia.
+The Amorosa Visione, a poem in triplets, doubtless owed its origin to the Divine Comedy.
 The Ameto is a mixture of prose and poetry, and is the first Italian pastoral romance.

-The Filocopo takes the earliest place among prose romances.
-In the Filocopo, there is a remarkable exuberance in the mythological part, which damages the romance as an artistic work, but contributes to the history of Boccaccio's mind.
-The Fiammetta is another romance, about the loves of Boccaccio and Maria d'Aquino, a supposed natural daughter of King Robert, whom he always called by this name of Fiammetta.